 You can book an assisted travel journey online or by calling 0800 912 2901 free of charge.
 Assisted travel textphone number for people hard of hearing is 18001 0800 912 2 901.

-If you're travelling from an unstaffed station and need some help, please use our station Help Points, which are manned from the beginning to end of service, seven days per week.
+If you haven't booked assistance and you're travelling from an unstaffed station, just use our station Help Points to speak to us.
+The Help Points are staffed from the beginning to end of service, seven days per week.

 With the current Coronavirus situation, on occasion we may need to close the Ticket Office of a staffed station at short notice due to staff illness.
 If you notice that the Ticket Office of your origin station is closed, please do not worry.
 Make your way to your departure platform, use the Help Point to let us know you are there, and our train crew will assist you.